 The cooling systems are equally important as power systems.
 IT equipment need continuous and regulated environment to function.
 This environment is regulated by cooling systems.
 Cooling systems are responsible to remove heat, maintain appropriate humidity and reduce dust levels to keep the IT equipment healthy.
 There should be redundancy for cooling systems as well.
 Significant amount of heat generation takes place during failure of a cooling system, leading to shutdown of IT equipment and hampering of IT operations.
 Efficient cooling systems should be deployed to achieve proper cooling and power saving.
 A monitoring system and trained professionals to keep a continuous check of the systems are musts too.

 I purposely repeated the last sentence of the above two paragraphs.
 The reason being any system, irrelevant to this topic, present in this world needs supervision, control and monitoring.
 If you are following this, you are already eliminating many failure possibilities even before occurrence.
 Not all failures and breakdowns happen due to immediate reasons.
 Most of them, originate in the system, grow in the system over a course of time.
 They surface once the tolerance of system goes down to zero.
 If you do not monitor, observe or control and if you happen to turn a blind eye towards it, you are nurturing failure and thus, you are the reason behind the failure and not a faulty equipment or system.
-If you check, monitor and control, then you control the system’s behavior and not vice versa.
+If you check, monitor and control, then you control the system’s behaviour and not vice versa.

 Power systems for Data Centers have been evolved from AC (Alternating Current) systems to DC (Direct Current) systems.
 This is a huge leap in power systems of Data Centers which will lead to reduced power requirement, lesser losses and a healthier system.
 Along with this, cooling systems have evolved from traditional to hybrid and have become more efficient and environment friendly.
 Implementation of DC powered Data Centers will cut down the costs of power, reduce cooling requirements and increase server density in Data Centers.